Logo for a group of Oklahoma museums that travel the state and teach children science through the use of hands on exhibits.

 To start, I focused on the word “museum”.
 The typeface is a thick sans with rounded edges.
 This makes the logo look soft and safe; no sharp corners children can hurt themselves on.
 The different colors strengthen the child-like look, and the hands cutting into the letter forms visually reinforce the fact that the exhibits are hands-on.

-Lastly, I kept the letters ‘USE’ in ‘museum’ unaltered to further strengthen the idea that this organization uses hands-on teaching tools in order to educate children.
-Not to put to fine a point on it, the children directly “use” the exhibits.
+Lastly, I kept the letters “USE” in “museum” unaltered to further strengthen the idea that this organization use hands-on teaching tools in order to educate children.